jschrack/CYBR-8420/Deliverables/Requirements for Software Security Engineering/Security Requirements.md

    - Private Bug Bounty Program
 - Trusted Contributor Program:
    - Private Bug Bounty Program, users have to apply and submit their Bugcrowd profile.

-After reviewing the software project documentation and codebase, we have determined that many of our derived security requirements from misuse case analysis are present within the software.
 ## Security-related Configuration and Installation Issues Documentation Review

 Canvas LMS generally has thorough and impressive documentation on its software installation and configuration.
 However, there were some security-related holes present in the documentation.
 We reviewed both the Quick Start and Production Start OSS documentation and discovered the following potential shortfalls: